-58. If earthly rulers rule in calm and harmony, people too are calm and peaceful.
-And they do not aspire to anything outside this wellbeing…
+58. If earthly rulers rule in calm and harmony, people too are calm and peaceful, and they do not aspire to anything outside this wellbeing…

 On the contrary, if earthly rulers act with irritation and aggressiveness, then people begin to suffer.
 Then wellbeing is replaced with troubles and calamities.
 And people begin to seek the way out, and some of them find it by coming to non-doing and becoming immersed into the Light of Infinite Tao.
-Thus luck and happiness may result from affliction.
+Thus, luck and happiness may result from affliction.

 As we can see, happiness and unhappiness give birth to each other…

 The wise are always calm, gentle, and just.
-They do not want to take something away from others.
+They do not want to take anything away from others.
 They are selfless and do not harm anyone.
 They are honest and live in harmony with Tao, with nature, and with other people.

 They are bright but do not glitter.